TNO/ETS_CookBook/docs/make_query_filter.md

-# Delete Word element
+# Make query filter

 ## What it does
-Deletes a given element in a Word document.
+Returns a query filter string that can be used in an SQL query.

 ## Inputs
 ###